16 Custom MVP App samples to make a startup succeed

 They developed a basic MVP mobile app available in the San Francisco area, which let people request rides from drivers.
 The MVP was popular with customers and became much more sophisticated over time.

-In summary: Have these MVP samples inspired you to do great things?
+In summary: Have these Custom MVP samples inspired you to do great things?

 We hope that these lean startup MVP samples have shown that creating a minimum viable product can help your business idea become successful.